 Ponzi scammers generally reach out to people who live in rural areas and have little knowledge of investment regulations or groups of retired people who have enough money to invest.

-Here are the steps of how does a ponzi scheme work and leads to financial distress.
+Here are the steps of how a Ponzi scheme works and leads to financial distress:

 Step 1: The Lure of Easy Money